id-Software/DOOM-3-BFG/README.md

 ---
 # License <a name="license"></a>
-See docs/COPYING.txt for the GNU GENERAL PUBLIC LICENSE
+See LICENSE.md for the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 ADDITIONAL TERMS:  The Doom 3 BFG Edition GPL Source Code is also subject to certain additional terms.
 You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the Doom 3 BFG Edition GPL Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.

-See LICENSE_EXCEPTIONS.md for all parts of the code The parts that are not covered by the GPL.
+See LICENSE_EXCEPTIONS.md for all parts of the code that are not covered by the GPL.

 ---
 # Getting the Source Code <a name="source"></a>